 Paul has lectured on college campuses since the '80s and has written for numerous publications, including the Journal of Economic Education.
 He thinks he's the only person, besides John Kenneth Galbraith, to have written for both Forbes and Mother Jones magazines; he was for years East Coast editor of the latter.
 A one-time cab driver, kindergarten teacher, crafts store co-owner and management consultant, he is also the author and presenter of "Discovering Economics with Paul Solman," a series of videos to accompany introductory economics textbooks that can be found online.

-In 2007, he joined the faculty at Yale, where he adds a dose of communications know-how and economics to the university's Grand Strategy course.
+In 2007, he joined the faculty at Yale, where he added a dose of communications know-how and economics to the university's Grand Strategy course for a decade.
 In 2011, he was the Richman Distinguished Visiting Professor at his alma mater, Brandeis, where he taught a seminar, "Economic Grand Strategies: From Chimps to Champs?
 Or Chumps?"
 He has lectured at campuses across the country, has taught regularly at West Point, and at Gateway Community College in New Haven, CT.

 Paul took up tennis at 50 and plays with a knee brace.
 He'd like to shave off his mustache but is afraid to.
 He wears a hat because his doctor insists.
-He is married with children.
-And grandchildren.
-He will not bore you with their extraordinary virtues and nascent achievements.
+He is married with children and grandchildren.
+He loves them to death.

 Paul’s Recent Stories

 Paul Solman answers questions from NewsHour viewers and web users on business and economic news most days on his Making Sen$e page.
-Here's Thursday's query: Name: Ben Roman Question: I am having a problem with trying to…
+Here's today's query: Name: Jose Question: In Virginia we have a non-judicial foreclosure process.
+The…

 Paul Solman answers questions from NewsHour viewers and web users on business and economic news most days on his Making Sen$e page.
-Here's Monday's query: Name: Howard Herbst Question: Republicans say they want to keep the Bush…
+Here's today's query: Name: Toby Hanna Question: I purchased a house in 2006.
+A year…